juice-shop/pwning-juice-shop/part1/rules.md

-Instead of installing a tool such as ZAP on your computer, why not take it, add _several hundred_ of other offensive security tools and put them all into a "ready-to-use" Linux distribution?
+Instead of installing a tool such as ZAP on your computer, why not take it, add _several hundred_ of other offensive security tools and put them all into a ready-to-use Linux distribution?
 Entering [Kali Linux](https://www.kali.org) and similar toolboxes:

 > Kali Linux is a Debian-based Linux distribution aimed at advanced